How Long Do I Have to Insure a New Car?

 Before you drive a new vehicle off the lot, you may be required to provide proof of insurance—particularly if you're financing the vehicle.
 But you don't necessarily need to call your insurance company and add the new car to your policy just yet.

-In fact, auto insurers typically offer a grace period, which can range from seven to 30 days from the purchase date, during which your new vehicle gets the same level of coverage as the previous one.
+In fact, auto insurers typically offer a grace period, which can range from seven to 30 days from the purchase date, during which your new vehicle carries the same level of coverage as the previous one.

 That period can vary by insurance provider, and some insurers may also have different policies for leased vehicles.

-Note, however, that if you don't have existing insurance coverage when you buy a new vehicle—for example, you're buying your first car or you've gone a while without owning a vehicle—there is no grace period, and you'll need to obtain coverage in order to drive the car.
+Note, however, that if you don't have existing insurance coverage when you buy a new vehicle—for example, you're buying your first car or you've gone a while without owning a vehicle—there is no grace period, and you'll need to obtain coverage to drive the car.

 Insurance Requirements for New Cars